-This excellent performance was achieved with zero lost time accidents to any of our staff, thereby clocking 2,005 lost time accident free days since inception, which is reflective of our continued focus on health, safety and environment ("HSE").
-The RoSPA (Royal Society for Prevention of Accidents - UK) recognized the extraordinary occupational health and safety performance of our operations and maintenance team, Suez-Tractebel Operation and Maintenance Oman ("STOMO") through a gold award in July.
+This excellent performance was achieved with zero lost time accidents to any of our staff, thereby clocking 2,370 lost time accident free days since inception, which is reflective of our continued focus on health, safety and environment ("HSE").
+The RoSPA (Royal Society for Prevention of Accidents - UK), for two consecutive years, recognized the extraordinary occupational health and safety performance of our operations and maintenance team, Suez-Tractebel Operation and Maintenance Oman ("STOMO"), through a gold award in July 2017.